 ILVO conducts research for the organic agriculture and horticulture sector through project operation and with its own resources.
 When setting up research and knowledge exchange activities for the organic sector, ILVO bases this on the specific questions and needs of parties in the agrifood sector.
 The parties are actively involved in all phases, from the development of the project idea to the research phase, and validating and implementing the results in practice.

 Your point of contact: LLAEBIO

-The Agroecology and Organic Farming Living Lab wants to play an important role in facilitating new research projects, demo days, and workshops.
+The Living Lab Agroecology and Organic Farming (LLAEBIO) wants to play an important role in facilitating new research projects, demo days, and workshops.
 It brings farmers, researchers, consultants, and other parties in the sector into contact with each other and starts working with them.